uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 We will heavily utilize comments throughout this book inside the code blocks to highlight important ideas.

 > There is a lot of discussion on how much you should comment your programs.
 We will return to this when discussing functions.
 However one rule is that if your code is so terrible that it requires *extensive commentary* to explain its behavior or purpose, you should fix the code.
-Just like a work of art, your code stands on it's own merits.
+Just like a work of art, your code should stand on it's own merits.
 Imagine *commenting* a work of art (oh, wait)...
 However it is better to have terrible code and comments than have terrible code and no comments.

 We will also adopt the convention that if a comment is next to a line with a `console.log` statement, that comment shows the output that would be logged to the console if the code was run.
 For example: